 -

-low prices for large purchases
+low prices on bulk purchases

 -